What the Colorado Privacy Act Means for You

 Tero Vesalainen | Shutterstock.com

 On July 1st 2023, Colorado’s new privacy law went into effect.
-On July 1st of 2024, the second part of the law – the Global Privacy Control that will make it easier to opt-out of data collection – will also go into effect.
+On July 1st of 2024, the second part of the law – the Global Privacy Control that makes it easier to opt out of data sales – went into effect.

 What is the Colorado Privacy Act?

 The Colorado Privacy Act is a consumer privacy law designed to help protect some of your personal information if you live in Colorado.
-It gives you some more control over how businesses collect, use, and sell your data.
+It gives you some more control over how businesses use and sell your data.
+Exercising those rights requires some work on your part.
+Let’s take a look.

 What does the Colorado Privacy Act mean for consumers?